 • Complex setup for beginners

-• Limited marketing features compared to other services
+• Limited features for marketing teams compared to other services

 Pricing

-Mailgun offers a limited Free Trial (100 emails/day for one month), then shifts to a pay-as-you-go model starting at $15/month for 50,000 emails.
-Additional features such as dedicated IPs, email validation, and deliverability monitoring come as paid add-ons.
+Mailgun offers a limited Free plan (100 emails/day), or a Free 30-day trial for paid plans.
+Their Basic plan starts at $15/month for 10,000 emails.
+Additional features such as dedicated IPs or email validation come as paid add-ons on the Foundation plan.
 Costs scale with sending volume and frequency, which can grow quickly for larger workloads.

 SendGrid provides end-to-end email delivery platform capabilities, combining testing, APIs, and production sending under one roof.